gvwilson/sensibleadventures/wrestler/wrestler.md

 lay dead on the field.*

-*I stood there with tears on my face, unable even to curse him in my rage.
+*I stood there with tears on my face, unable even to curse Saknus in my rage.
 He opened his eyes and smiled.*

 *"Holds-On-Too-Long," he said approvingly,